MariamAwujoola/Acedu-Employee-Performance/README.md

 - Finance has the lowest average performance rating, suggesting a need for skill enhancement or motivation strategies.

+#### Recommendation
+Enhance Performance in Finance by providing training programs, mentorship, and incentives to improve productivity.

    ### Total Employees